Home Remedies for Instant Bloating Relief

 9. Minimize Swallowing Air or Chewing Gum

 Swallowing air is one of two major sources of gas in your digestive system.
 The other is gas produced by your gut bacteria.

 Carbonated beverages are a no-brainer cause of swallowed air.
 Fizzy drinks have carbon dioxide, which is a gas that is released from these drinks after it enters your stomach.

 - Eating quickly

 10. Avoid Gas Containing Foods

-Many inflammatory food types will increase your gas and bloating.
-Even vegetables and fiber-rich ‘healthy’ foods will cause gas.
+Many inflammatory food types will increase your gas.
+Even vegetables and so called ‘healthy’ foods will cause gas.

 Why?
-Because your gut bacteria is not used to digesting these foods.
-It takes a little while for your bacteria to change in order to accommodate these foods.
+Because your gut bacteria is not used to digesting these foods, causing a gas buildup.
+It takes a little while for your bacteria to adjust in order to accommodate these foods.

 - Legumes: beans and lentils